Google Gemini 3 explained: Overview of Gemini AI Models

 • Gemini 2.0 Flash Lite

-• 2.0 Flash Thinking is a reasoning model optimized for speed and shows the model's thought process to provide more precise answers.
-It also supports apps like YouTube and Google Maps for complex, multi-step questions.
+2.0 Flash Thinking is a reasoning model optimized for speed that shows the model's thought process to provide more accurate answers.
+It also supports apps such as YouTube and Google Maps for complex, multi-step questions.

-• 2.0 Pro is aimed at Google AI Pro (formerly Gemini Advanced) subscribers and helps with complex tasks such as programming and math.
+2.0 Pro is aimed at Google AI Pro (formerly Gemini Advanced) subscribers and helps with complex tasks such as programming and mathematics.

 How can Google Gemini be used?